-Islands, mountains and cities, Greece combines it all and each season here is beautiful in a unique manner!
-Let us take care of your practical concerns with respect to the weather, prices, availability and other practical issues.
-Below you will find some of the most important things to consider before booking your trip so that you can get an idea of what do the top destinations in Greece look like at different times of the year.
+Below, you will find some of the most important things to consider before booking your trip so that you can get an idea of what the top destinations in Greece look like at different times of the year.

-Greece is widely known for its stunning seascapes and abundance of sunlight and the most popular time of the year to visit it is July and August, when not only visitors from all around the world but also Greek people take a break from the workload and recharge their batteries by travelling.
+Greece is widely known for its stunning seascapes and abundance of sunlight.
+Hence, the most popular time of the year to visit it is July and August when not only visitors from all around the world but also Greeks take a break from the workload and recharge their batteries.

-Many places tend to get overcrowded -although Greece has over 100 islands, overtourism is still a thing- and the temperature rises as well, making it very likely to encounter a heatwave between 30 and 40°C.
+Many places tend to get overcrowded -although Greece has over 100 islands, over-tourism is still a thing- and the temperature rises as well, making it very likely to encounter a heatwave between 30°C and 40°C.

 It should be mentioned that the good weather conditions make this time of the year great for water sports, especially at the windy Cyclades such as Paros and Naxos.

-With the biggest part of the population concentrated in the urban centers of Greece, Athens, Thessaloniki and other large cities are vivid at any time of the year.
+With the biggest part of the population concentrated in the urban centers of Greece, Athens, Thessaloniki and other large cities are vivid all year round .

 No matter when you choose to visit the Greek cities, it is certain that there will be plenty of things to do and the streets will be busy 24/7.

-However, they say that there is an exception to every rule: August is the only time of the year when even the most densely populated cities like Athens get unexpectedly deserted, since most of the locals prefer to spend their days off of work in the countryside.
 A similar event may occur during Easter.
-Even though the majority of shops and restaurants are closed during this time of the year, you can use the desolate streets of August to your advantage in order to see some landmarks, stroll around the picturesque historic centers located in the heart of big cities or, in the case of Athens, explore the long coastline known as the Athens Riviera.
+Even though the majority of shops and restaurants are closed during this time of the year, you can use the desolate streets of August to your advantage in order to see some landmarks, stroll around the picturesque historic centers located in the heart of big cities or, in the case of Athens, explore the long coastline and the many beaches known as the Athens Riviera.

 One of the highlights of finding yourself in Athens in August is that you can follow the tradition of going to the Acropolis of Athens or Cape Sounio to enjoy the August full moon.

-Other cities and towns in Greece are best to visit during the winter, when you will have a chance to enjoy their particularly Christmassy atmosphere: Drama and Trikala, for instance, are famous for their Christmas markets and themed parks.
+Other cities and towns in Greece are best to visit during the winter when you will have a chance to enjoy their particularly Christmas-y atmosphere: Drama and Trikala, for instance, are famous for their Christmas markets and themed parks.

 Last but not least, the greatest party in Greece takes place every February in Patra, during the carnival season.

-The mountainous areas of the greek mainland are significantly less warm than areas located close to the sea during the summer and most of them, particularly the ones situated on the northern part of Greece, are mainly considered winter resorts: areas such as Arachova, Parnassos and Pelion are popular during Christmas and the rest of the winter as they usually get snowy and they offer amazing skiing and snowboarding opportunities.
+The mountainous areas of the Greek mainland are significantly less warm than areas located close to the sea during the summer and most of them, particularly the ones situated in the northern part of Greece, are mainly considered winter resorts: areas such as Arachova in Parnassos and Pelion are popular during Christmas and the rest of the winter as they usually get snowy and they offer some decent skiing and snowboarding opportunities.

 Another great time to visit the Greek countryside is May Day, when most of the locals take some spare time to reconnect with nature and enjoy the delightful springtime.